-ACTION 1.2 2 OLD ABERDEEN PLACE VERGE PLANTING Diagnosis The verge along Old Aberdeen Place is in close proximity to the Graham Farmer Fwy on ramp and has a number of established trees, but generally consists of weeds and loose rocks and is not maintained to a high standard.
-Analysis There is an opportunity to improve the maintenance and planting on the verge.
+ACTION 1.1 OLD ABERDEEN PLACE VERGE PLANTING

+Diagnosis The verge along Old Aberdeen Place is closely bound by the on- ramp to the Graham Farmer Freeway.
+The verge has a number of established trees, but the area closest to Cleaver Street generally consists of weeds and loose rocks and is not maintained to a high standard.
+Analysis There is an opportunity to improve the maintenance and planting on the verge near Cleaver Street to bring it in line with the City's managed and maintained streetscapes.
 The Pickle District Action Plan (Proposition Three and Action 3) identifies the opportunity to incorporate native landscaping and increase vegetation to transform this area into a community space.
-Investigation has been undertaken to transform this area into a community space and take advantage of the area's potential function as a 'billboard' to the freeway, resulting in the idea for Pickle Park which can also be used for activations and events.
-Solution Install garden beds and planting, and work with the town team to design and implement Pickle Park along the Old Aberdeen Place verge.
+Solution Install garden beds and planting along the Old Aberdeen Place verge.